 - 1. Applicants must submit the following documents: - 1.
 Application form. - 2.
 Application fee of U.S. \$80, which is neither refundable nor applicable against other school fees. - 3.
 Official transcripts from all postsecondary institutions previously attended, foreign and/or U.S. institutions, directly to the Director of Graduate Admission, unless otherwise notified by a University official.
+A U.S.

-A U.S. \$235 credential evaluation fee or U.S. equivalency evaluation must accompany transcripts from foreign institutions certified by an approved evaluation service.
-Graduates or former students of Saint Leo University do not need to submit transcripts if they have been previously submitted and are on file at the University. - 4.
-Current résumé. - 5.
-A personal statement of professional goals that includes a minimum of 500 words. - 2.
+\$235 credential evaluation fee or U.S. equivalency evaluation must accompany transcripts from foreign institutions certified by an approved evaluation service.
+Graduates or former students of Saint Leo University do not need to submit transcripts if they have been previously submitted and are on file at the University.

+- 4. Current résumé. - 5.
+Two letters of recommendation, preferably from supervisors that have known the candidate for at least six months. - 6.
+A personal statement of professional goals that includes a minimum of 500 words that address the following areas: - 1.
+What are your professional goals and how will a Graduate degree from Saint Leo University assist you in reaching those goals? - 2.
+Based on your previous collegiate, professional, and life experiences, why do you think now is the right time for you to enroll into this graduate program? - 3.
+If applicable: If you had below a 3.0 GPA at the undergraduate level, how do you think you will be able to handle the academic rigor of a graduate program that requires students to maintain a minimum of a 3.0 GPA? - 2.
 Applicants must meet the following requirements: - A bachelor's degree from a regionally accredited college or university unless student is currently enrolled in a Saint Leo University 3+1 Accelerated Degree Program simultaneously taking both undergraduate and graduate courses. - 2.
-A minimum 3.0/4.0 GPA in last 60 hours of coursework from a regionally accredited college or university.

-- 3. If the applicant has less than 3.0/4.0 GPA, a minimum GMAT score of 500 can be used to meet this criteria.
+A minimum 3.0/4.0 GPA in last 60 hours of coursework from a regionally accredited college or university. - If the applicant has less than 3.0/4.0 GPA, a minimum GMAT score of 500 can be used to meet this criteria.
 Official GMAT test results should be mailed directly to the Director of Graduate Admission.
 Test scores more than five years old are not accepted. - 4.
 Applicants who do not meet the admissions requirements may be evaluated by the MBA Director, who may recommend admission to the Office of Graduate Admission.
 If accepted, the student will be given a conditional admission that allows the student to take only one course during his or her first enrolled term, and the student must earn a grade of B or higher to continue in the program. - 3.
 All international students whose native language is not English are required to submit the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 (paper-based test) or 213 (computer-based test).
 Applicants holding an undergraduate degree from an academic institution within the United States, an English-speaking country, or from an institution where the language of instruction is English are not required to take the TOEFL examination. - 4.
 After the application has been processed, the Director of Graduate Admission may contact the applicant for a personal interview.